Keyboard shortcuts

 Backend setup

-NOTE: the backend is now developed from the dodeka repository, in the backend subdirectory!
+The backend is developed from the dodeka repository, in the backend folder.

 Run all commands from the dodeka/backend folder!